banner

 Writing superblocks and filesystem accounting information: done

-The prompt "done" indicates completion.
+The prompt done indicates completion.

-Okay, let's continue.
+Alright, let’s continue.

-The same goes for sda4 (Docker partition).
+The same applies to sda4 (Docker partition).

 root@CatWrt:~# mkfs.ext4 /dev/sda4